What is the difference between Prenuptial and Postnuptial Agreements?

 Prenup and Postnup agreements serve as mature preventive steps that can protect the individual assets of the couple.
 These agreements are becoming more common as they are “just-in-case” clauses.
 To make sure that financial matters don’t disrupt the relationship with your partner, it’s better to be proactive.

-As it is a sensitive and delicate matter, you will need to have a lot of information regarding your financial status and the laws that will apply in Texas.
+As this is a sensitive and delicate matter, you will need to have a thorough understanding of your financial status and the applicable laws in Texas.
 In the video, Managing Partner Tyler Monahan of Turner Monahan PLLC details marital agreements such as prenuptial documentations.

 Prenuptial agreement

-Prenuptial agreement is an agreement created before marriage.
-This serves a similar purpose as the postnup agreement does.
+A prenuptial agreement is an agreement created before marriage.
+This serves a similar purpose to the postnup agreement.
 It establishes the ownership along with the independence of assets.
 Prenuptial agreements in some cases are necessary, and in other cases, they’re not.

-Most of the time, it depends upon the couple and where they are from a financial perspective.
-It also sometimes depends upon what the family wants.
+Most of the time, it depends on the couple and where they are from a financial perspective.
+It also sometimes depends on what the family wants.
 For example, there can be trust funds or a prior separate property that has been acquired.
 Moreover, the age of the two parties that are getting married comes into play.

 In the state of Texas, whatever money is made after marriage is considered the “community property”.
 This is regardless of who is the breadwinner of the household.
 So, when and if the couple decides to split up, all assets are divided equally between them.